What I Learned By Journaling "Who I am?" For 30 Days

 Do you have a daily journaling practice?
 Winter is a wonderful time to pick it up because of the natural stillness.
 We're encouraged to sit with ourselves and contemplate who we are in the darkest time of the year.
 That way, when spring arrives we can bloom and flourish.

-Happy winter and cheers to who you are becoming. :)
+Happy exploring inwards and cheers to who you are becoming. :)